LeducIT/captime-website/src/pages/blog/amrap.md

 - name: og:title
   content: "AMRAP Guide: What are the benefits - 2022"
 - name: og:description
-  content: AMRAP is the short term for “As Many Reps/Rounds As Possible.”
-This CrossFit workout involves you competing with the clock, meaning that you have to complete as many reps or rounds as you can in a given time.
+  content: AMRAP stand for “As Many Reps/Rounds As Possible.”
+This workout involves you competing with the clock,  complete as many reps or rounds as you can in a given time.
 - name: twitter:image
   content: https://captime.app/amrap1.webp
 - name: twitter:title
   content: "AMRAP Guide: What are the benefits - 2022"
 - name: twitter:description
-  content: AMRAP is the short term for “As Many Reps/Rounds As Possible.”
-This CrossFit workout involves you competing with the clock, meaning that you have to complete as many reps or rounds as you can in a given time.
+  content: AMRAP stand for “As Many Reps/Rounds As Possible.”
+This workout involves you competing with the clock,  complete as many reps or rounds as you can in a given time.

 ---